Advancing Reasoning in Diffusion Language Models with Denoising Process Rewards: Experiments

 \paragraph{Our model demonstrates strong generalization ability.} To thoroughly examine the proposed framework, we further evaluate our models on two unseen datasets: SVAMP~\citep{patel2021nlp} and ARC~\citep{clark2018think}.
 The SVAMP dataset consists of numerous mathematical reasoning problems, while the ARC dataset focuses on commonsense reasoning tasks (e.g., “When oxygen combines with hydrogen, which substance is formed?”), where the model must select the correct answer from multiple choices.
 Notably, ARC is fundamentally different from our training datasets (e.g., GSM8K).
 Our model noticeably improves performance on both SVAMP and ARC.

-\paragraph{Our method enables further acceleration through higher intermediate accuracy.} Accelerating MDLLMs has been an active area of research~\citep{li2025diffusion,hong2025wide}.
+\paragraph{Our method enables further acceleration through higher intermediate accuracy.} Accelerating MDLLMs has been an active area of research~\citep{li2025diffusion,hong2025wide,he2025mdpo}.
 Many approaches rely on the quality of intermediate responses: if these responses are accurate and contribute meaningfully to the final answer, generation can be accelerated.
 For instance, Prophet~\citep{li2025diffusion} decides whether to decode all remaining tokens in a single step.
 Motivated by this, we analyze the accuracy of intermediate responses produced by our method.
 Specifically, during diffusion denoising, at each step, we additionally generate an answer by unmasking all remaining tokens at once.
 This gives us intermediate answers at every step, in addition to the final output obtained from fully decoding the masked sequence.
-We present results in Table.\ref{tab:res_inter}.
+We present quantitative results in Table~\ref{tab:res_inter}, and provide additional qualitative examples in Fig.~\ref{tab:gsm8k_7_examples_10000_vs_6100_wrong_reasoning} in Appendix~\ref{appendsec:examples}.
 Across both datasets, our method achieves higher intermediate accuracy, suggesting that it may offer advantages over diffu-GRPO~\citep{zhao2025d1} when combined with MdLLM acceleration techniques.

-\paragraph{Effect of the number of samples on the reward.} Our step-aware reward function is based on an averaged estimation of the accuracy of generated responses.
+\paragraph{Effect of the number of samples on the reward.} Our DPR is based on an averaged estimation of the accuracy of generated responses.
 To assess its reliability, we perform an ablation study by varying the number of samples, $N \in \{1, 3, 6, 9\}$.
 As illustrated in Fig.~\ref{fig:ablation}, when $N=1$, the estimation becomes noisy and leads to suboptimal performance.
 In contrast, when $N \geq 3$, we observe substantial improvements over both baseline methods, LLaDA~\citep{nie2025large} and diffu-GRPO~\citep{zhao2025d1}, across sequence lengths of 128, 256, and 512.
-These results highlight the robustness of our proposed reward under different sampling configurations.
+These results highlight the robustness of our proposed reward under different parameters.